 100 Questions Every First-Time Home Buyer Should Ask by Ilyce Glink, Third Edition

 100 Questions Every First-Time Home Buyer Should Ask was another basic book that helped me think about what I want, what I need, and where to go next.
 This book wasn’t as good as Home Buying for Dummies.
 While the subtitle claims that answers come from “brokers across the country,” I saw no evidence of that as it was all in Ilyce’s voice.
 I couldn’t figure out what authority she had to be writing about real estate and mortgages.
 It seemed she was a journalist—a columnist for a newspaper—and that didn’t give her much authority.
 (I just visited her website at www.thinkglink.com.
 Her About page says “Award-winning, nationally-syndicated columnist, television reporter, radio talk show host, and best-selling book author.”
 Why should I believe a columnist when it comes to mortgages?
 I would trust a real estate agent or broker much more.)

 Also, I read the third edition of a book.
 It was originally written in the early 1990s—and it was obvious.
 Some parts could have done well to have a complete overhaul, rather than paragraphs that alluded to the fact that things have changed.
 We should read a book and not notice that it’s the third edition; we should know that everything is up-to-date.
 While there was some valuable information in this book, overall it’s not the best.
 I don’t recommend it.

-If you’re feeling ready to make the home-buying jump, you may want to check out some of the books I’ve reviewed.
-Or, if you’ve read a good one, let me know in the comments.
+If you’re feeling ready to make the home-buying jump, you may want to check out some of the books I’ve reviewed for more information on the finance process.
+Or, if you’ve read a good book, let me know in the comments.
 I’d love to learn more, and I’m always open to more book recommendations.